Goitseone-Themba/phantom-banking/README.md

 ## 🚀 MVP Features

 - 🔐 Business dashboard to manage embedded wallets and transactions
-- 📲 Multi-channel payment support: QR, EFT (USSD optional in future)
+- 📲 Multi-channel payment support: QR, EFT
 - 🧩 API & SDK for integration into POS systems or apps
 - 🆙 KYC upgrade path to transition wallets into full FNB accounts